gumption/lifelines/docs/Intro to lifelines.rst

 Getting data into the right format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*lifelines* data format is consistent across all estimator class and
+*lifelines* data format is consistent across all estimator classes and
-functions: an array of individual durations, and the individuals
+functions: an array of individual durations, and the individuals'
 event observation (if any).
 These are often denoted ``T`` and ``C``
 respectively.
 For example: